VXLAN Between a FortiGate and Proxmox, Part 2.5: A Security Aside

 Moving to Hugo

 Over the last few months, I have been playing around with moving my website from Wordpress where it has lived in one form or another since around 2004.
-When I first installed it, I believe I was really just looking for some software to run on my newly hacked together LAMP server; I never imagined I would use it for so long. ...
+When I first installed it, I believe I was really just looking for some software to run on my newly hacked together LAMP server; I never imagined I would use it for so long.
+A plain quote — stays blue, no label.
+Note Blue, with a “Note” label and info icon.
+Warning Amber.
+Caution Red. ...